ntpz870817/Chamaeleo/docs/source/user_manual.md

 Sometimes, we need to add error-correcting validation and serial numbers for each piece of data (for recovery).

-In the encoding process, we need to to instantiate the validation function:
+In the encoding process, we need to instantiate the validation function:

 ```python
 from Chamaeleo.utils.pipelines import TranscodePipeline